Sciler/TextureWorker/README.md

 ## Are there any system requirements?

-You only need to have installed Java 8 and above.
+You only need to have installed at least Java 8.
 TextureWorker should work pretty well on Windows, OS X and Linux distributions.
-There isn't an installer because TextureWorker works as a portable software, that means that you just need to run the .jar file.
+There isn't any installer because TextureWorker works as a portable software, that means that you just need to run the .jar file.
 Please take a look at "How to compile"!

 ## Does this represent the final version of TextureWorker in any way?